qodesmith/typer/README.md

 ## Kill Switch

 Typer's kill switch feature let's you annihilate a Typer function no matter *what* it's currently doing.
 This is particularly useful for single-page applications to prevent Typer from continuing in the background even after a view has been removed from the DOM.
 The kill switch will also remove any current listener Typer has on a DOM element.

+_* NOTE: If you have multiple instances of Typer running on the page, this will kill them all._

 ### How to use: